Procsiab/caddy-container/README.md

 ## How it works

-This repository will help you create and deploy a container with the caddy proxy, with the CloudFlare DNS plugin compiled.
+This repository will help you create and deploy a container with the Caddy proxy, with the CloudFlare DNS plugin compiled.
 Also, the container images for ARMv7, AARCH64 and x86\_64 platforms are automatically built from this repository, and available from [Docker Hub](https://hub.docker.com/r/procsiab/caddy)